 We are Knights.
 Men committed to acting on our faith and helping the world.
 Men whose strong dedication to serving the Church is rooted in our Order’s humble beginnings.
 When Father Michael J. McGivney invited a few parishioners to gather in the basement of St. Mary’s Church in New Haven, Connecticut, his hope was to unite men in their faith and provide for Catholic families in times of need.
 Guided by four core principles – charity, unity, fraternity, and patriotism – other Catholic men soon followed suit and helped lay the foundation that has allowed the Order to flourish.

 The Officers meet once a month, normally on the First Tuesday at 6:30pm.
-Our regular business meeting is held on the 2nd Tuesday of each month at 6:30pm.
-Both meetings are held at Lyke Hall, lower level, 135 Antioch Rd., Fayetteville, GA.
+Our Council meeting is held on the 2nd Tuesday of each month at 6:30pm.
+Both of these meetings are held in Beltran Hall.

 Father Richard Vu, Chaplain

 Mark Skibiel, Financial Secretary

 Julius Gamble, Warden

 Alan Pauluska , Advocate

 Carl Peterson, Tom Cox, and Jim Brazeale, Trustees